-At the time for budgetary request, the new Headquarters will draw up a policy on the allocation of budget funds for medical R&D and efforts to improve the environment for this, and will present these to the relevant ministries and agencies.
-Having undertaken the necessary coordination with the Cabinet Secretariat to ensure the steady implementation of the Promotion Plan in accordance with this policy, the relevant ministries and agencies will submit a joint budgetary request with the Cabinet Secretariat for budgetary funds for medical R&D. Thus, the new Headquarters will strive to secure the necessary budget each fiscal year on the basis of comprehensive coordination of the allocation of budgetary funds, taking into account the country's fiscal situation.
+Based on the estimated budgets for each fiscal year, the Headquarters will draw up a policy on the allocation of budget funds for medical R&D and efforts to improve the environment for this, and will present these to the relevant ministries and agencies.
+Having undertaken the necessary coordination with the Cabinet Secretariat to ensure the steady implementation of the Promotion Plan in accordance with this policy, the relevant ministries and agencies will submit a joint budgetary request with the Cabinet Secretariat for budgetary funds for medical R&D. Thus, the Headquarters will strive to secure the necessary budget each fiscal year on the basis of comprehensive coordination of the allocation of budgetary funds, taking into account the country's fiscal situation.